dataontap/DeviceInsights/replit.md

-✓ Enhanced coverage analysis caching system with 30-minute TTL for improved performance ✓ Created provider-specific analysis mode to focus on single mobile or broadband providers ✓ Integrated auto-detection of largest providers by country using coordinate-based geographic analysis
+✓ Enhanced coverage analysis caching system with 30-minute TTL for improved performance ✓ Created provider-specific analysis mode to focus on single mobile or broadband providers ✓ Integrated auto-detection of largest providers by country using coordinate-based geographic analysis ✓ Added Google Maps thumbnail with 10km radius visualization and clickable link to open full Google Maps ✓ Implemented Google Maps Static API integration for area preview with coverage circle overlay ✓ Created interactive thumbnail with hover effects and external link functionality ✓ Added fallback UI component for when Static Maps API is unavailable

 The application follows modern full-stack practices with type safety, responsive design, and scalable architecture suitable for production deployment.